In Conversation with Priscilla Morris - 30th April

 Priscilla Morris is a debut author from London who lives mostly in Ireland and sometimes in Spain.
 She read Spanish, Italian and Social Anthropology at Cambridge University and spent her younger years teaching English in England, Spain and Brazil.
 She has a PhD in Creative Writing from the University of East Anglia and teaches creative writing at University College Dublin.

-Black Butterflies, set during the siege of Sarajevo, with themes of disintegration, resilience and art as resistance to war, has been longlisted for the Women’s Prize for Fiction 2023 and for the Authors’ Club Best First Novel Award 2023.
-You can find out more about Priscilla and Black Butterflies at www.priscillamorris.org and follow her on @priscillamorriswriter.
+Her debut novel Black Butterflies, set during the siege of Sarajevo, with themes of disintegration, resilience and art as resistance to war, has been longlisted for the Women’s Prize for Fiction 2023 and for the Authors’ Club Best First Novel Award 2023.
+You can find out more about Priscilla and Black Butterflies at www.

 About Sunflower Scotland: